AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

  * `selected:` - the zero based index of the selected item in `items`
  * `selectedItem:`  - the text of the selected item in `items`
  * `textValue:`
- * `value:` - used for Unique ID Attributes (Type = 0)
+ * `value:` - used for Unique ID Attributes (Attribute Type = 0)

-followed by an attribute name from the list of Attributes.
+and be followed by an attribute name from the list of Attributes.
 This will determine the type of value extracted from the form element, and which attribute it is tied to (i.e. read from and saved to).
 It is important that the type above matches the type of the attrribute in